-What is Data Encryption and How It Works?
+What is Data Encryption and how does it work?

 Data Encryption is the process of converting data (text, email, message, etc.) from a readable format to an unreadable format.
 This process was introduced while keeping in mind the importance of data security in recent times.
 You can only read this encrypted data after performing the decryption process.
 Data Encryption is encouraged, as it keeps a company’s data secure and safe from unauthorized hands or in the event of a data breach.
 For example, if you send an email, you can use encryption technology to convert your mail contents into scrambled data so that no one other than the receiver will understand the mail.